Fuyuki0312/CNNtention-vs-ResNet18-digit-classification/README.md

 ### 2.2.
 Why choosing CNN
 CNN models are a strong baseline in image classification because of their ability to learn local spacial features effectively, and perform sufficiently even with a small dataset.

-In contrast, Vision Transformer (ViT) models, while outperform CNN models thanks to global dependencies, require significantly more data and computational resources to train effectively.
+In contrast, Vision Transformer (ViT) models, while outperform CNN models thanks to global dependencies, require significantly more data and computational resources to be trained effectively.

 Given the limited size of the dataset in this project, CNN is considered a more suitable and practical choice.
 However, To improve performance and to inherit advantages of ViT, I built a attention-augmented CNN model.